-- E. Alcohol use The consumption of any beverage, liquid mixture, or preparation (including any medication) containing alcohol. - F. Canceled Test A drug or alcohol test whose result cannot be considered valid under DOT rules.
-A canceled test either a positive or a negative test result. - G. Commercial motor vehicle (CMV) A motor vehicle or combination of motor vehicles used to transport passengers or property which: - 1.
+- F. Canceled Test A drug or alcohol test whose result cannot be considered valid under DOT rules.
+A canceled test is neither a positive or a negative test result. - G. Commercial motor vehicle (CMV) A motor vehicle or combination of motor vehicles used to transport passengers or property which: - 1.
 Has a gross vehicle rating of 26,001 or more pounds; or - 2.
 Has a gross combination weight rating of 26,001 or more pounds inclusive of a towed unit with a gross motor vehicle weight rating of more than 10,000 lbs.; or - 3.
 Is designed to transport 16 or more passengers, including the driver; or - 4.
-Is of any size and is used in the transportation of hazardous materials required to be placarded under the Hazardous Materials Transportation Act. - H. Drugs other than Alcohol A drug other than alcohol or a controlled substance means one of the following five drugs or classes of drugs: - 1.
-Marijuana metabolites - Cocaine metabolites - 3.
+Is of any size and is used in the transportation of hazardous materials required to be placarded under the Hazardous Materials Transportation Act. - H. Drugs other than Alcohol As defined by DOT by 49 CFR Part 40 Subpart F A drug other than alcohol or a controlled substance means one of the following five drugs or classes of drugs: - 1.
+Marijuana metabolites - 2.
+Cocaine metabolites - 3.
 Opiate metabolites - 4.
 Amphetamines - 5.
-Phencyclidine (PCP) - I. Dilute Specimen A specimen with creatinine and specific gravity values that are lower than expected for human urine. - J. Driver Any person who operates a CMV, including but not limited to faculty who operate a CMV as part of their instructional responsibilities within MATC's Truck Driving program, substitutes for such faculty members and students enrolled in MATC's Truck Driving educational program.
+Phencyclidine (PCP) - I. Dilute Specimen A specimen with creatinine and specific gravity values that are lower than expected for human urine. - J. Driver Any person who operates a CMV, including but not limited to faculty who operate a CMV as part of their instructional responsibilities within MATC's Truck Driving program, substitutes for such faculty members and students enrolled in MATC's Truck Driving educational program. - K. Direct observation observation of alcohol or other drug use. - L. Medical Review Officer (MRO) The MRO is a licensed physician who is responsible for receiving and reviewing laboratory results generated by MATC's drug testing program and evaluating medical explanations for certain drug test results.
+Such individual shall have knowledge of substance abuse disorders and be trained and certified by the appropriate licensing agency.